 Personal injury is a blanket term that refers to an injury to the body, mind, or emotions.
-The injuries are known, legally, as torts.
-Under tort law, an injured person, known as the plaintiff, can sue a negligent party through a personal injury claim, whose negligence caused the accident.
+These injuries are known, legally, as torts.
+Under tort law, the injured person, known as the plaintiff, can sue the liable party for damages by filing a personal injury claim.

-The purpose of compensation is to reimburse someone for damages incurred due to someone else’s negligence.
-Personal injury cases involve different types of monetary damages, including economic and non-economic damages.
+The purpose of compensation is to reimburse victims for damages incurred due to someone else’s negligence.
+Personal injury cases involve different types of compensatory damages, including economic and non-economic damages.

-Economic damages refer to tangible losses in a personal injury case, such as medical costs, rehabilitation, surgical operations, and property damage.
+Economic damages refer to tangible losses that can be quantified, such as medical costs, rehabilitation, surgical operations, and property damage.
 Conversely, non-economic damages compensate for less quantifiable losses, such as pain and suffering, scarring, disfigurement, and lost quality of life.
-A personal injury attorney in Longmont could help an individual understand which damages they may be entitled to.
+A knowledgeable Longmont attorney can help you understand which damages you may be entitled to seek.

 The strongest evidence that will support your claim will depend on the circumstances in which you were hurt.
 If you were injured in a truck accident, for example, you may need the driver’s logs, black box data, dash camera footage, the police report, and eyewitness testimony.
 Regardless of the specifics of your case, you can trust that a resourceful Longmont attorney will gather everything you need to build a compelling claim.

 Demonstrating economic damages is fairly straightforward since the losses are tangible and therefore accompanied by documentation like bills and receipts.
 Non-economic damages, on the other hand, are much harder to prove.
 Widely accepted evidence typically includes personal journal entries, statements from loved ones, and psychological evaluations.